 This section summarises our approach to online safety and mobile phone use.
-For comprehensive details about our school's policy on online safety and the use of mobile phones, please refer to our Safe use of Technology policy, which is on the staff SharePoint.
+For comprehensive details about our school's policy on online safety and the use of mobile phones, please refer to our E-Safety and mobile phone policy, which is on the staff SharePoint.